This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 What fields need write access?

-In addition, if the lead_owner_email field in CE is mapped to a field in SFDC, and the Contact Owner is blank when a contact is qualified, CE will try to update it to the Sales Rep cc-ed in the qualified email.
+In addition, if the lead_owner_email field in AIE is mapped to a field in SFDC, and the Contact Owner is blank when a contact is qualified, AIE will try to update it to the Sales Rep cc-ed in the qualified email.

-Finally, when mapping a field for Do Not Contact, CE will update that field if a contact replies with Do Not Contact intent.
+Finally, when mapping a field for Do Not Contact, AIE will update that field if a contact replies with Do Not Contact intent.